-Our gross commercial and retail charge-offs for the quarter-to-date period ended March 31, 2020 were \$47 million and \$127 million, respectively.
+Our gross commercial and retail charge-offs for the quarter-to-date period ended September 30, 2020 were \$171 million and \$86 million, respectively.
 Upon adoption of CECL effective January 1, 2020, our ACL reserve methodology changed to estimate expected credit losses over the contractual life of the loans and leases.
 The ACL reserve is measured based on groups of loans with similar risk characteristics and is not disaggregated on the basis of impairment method.

-The following table presents our AACL balance at the end of the period.
-Please refer to Note 4 in our Form 10-Q for the period ended March 31, 2020 for more information on ACL including ACL balances and related year-to-date charge-off information.
+Please refer to Note 4 in our Form 10-Q for the period ended September 30, 2020 for more information on ACL including ACL balances and related year-to-date charge-off information.
+ACL and AACL are the same for the period ended September 30, 2020 since we did not have credit loss allowances on AFS debt securities or purchased credit deteriorated assets.

-Table 8 below presents our loans and leases past due 90 days and on nonaccrual and loans past due 90 days and still accruing.
+Table 7 below presents our loans and leases past due 90 days and on nonaccrual and loans past due 90 days and still accruing.